Priory Research highlights alcohol guidelines problems

-The heaviest drinkers are found in 55 - 64 year olds where six per cent habitually drink more than 43 units a week.
+The heaviest drinkers are found in 55 - 64 year olds, where 6% habitually drink more than 43 units a week.
 Regionally, the North of England has the highest number of 'over the limit' drinkers, closely followed by Scotland.
-Wales and the South West of England fare best with only eight per cent.
+Wales and the South West of England fare best with only 8%.

 Highlights of the research findings: